 - Resident transition retreats for PL1s and PL2s

-- Hotel accomodations and registration to the MCH Annual Pediatric Board review Course for PL3s
+- Hotel accomodations and registration to the NCH Annual Pediatric Board review Course for PL3s

 In addition, the hospital offers free parking, scrubs and lab coats, meals during conferences and while on-call, and access to the hospital's employee gym.